Yakushima sits 60 km off Kagoshima’s southern coast — far enough to need a sea or air crossing.

 Ferry vs flight to Yakushima with kids

-Two ways to get to Yakushima from Kagoshima: jet foil (Toppy/Rocket) in 2 hours, or slow car ferry (Yakushima 2 / Hibiscus) in 4 hours.
-Flights take 35 minutes but cost double and don’t allow rental cars on board.
+There are two ferries from Kagoshima: the jet foil (Toppy/Rocket) in 2 hours, or the slow car ferry (Yakushima 2 / Hibiscus) in 4 hours.

 Detailed ferry options for families